ole-luk-oie/primes-addon/README.md

 ## Dev notes

-- The platform targets **mobile portrait mode**
-  - Landscape projects will show large black margins
+- The platform targets **mobile portrait mode** - landscape projects will show large black margins
-  - If you must use landscape keep the portrait in settings and clearly signal to the user to rotate their phone
+  If you must use landscape keep the portrait in settings and clearly signal to the user to rotate their phone

 - The aspect ratio in the app is roughly **1:2**
-  - Setting viewport size to something like 1024x2048 (Project Settings -> Window -> Size) and
+  - setting viewport size to something like 1024x2048 (Project Settings -> Window -> Size) and
-  - Locking a fixed ration (Project Settings -> Window -> Strech -> Aspect = keep)
+  - locking a fixed ration (Project Settings -> Window -> Strech -> Aspect = keep)
   Simplifies layout and avoids the complexity of supporting many different screen sizes

 - When sizing things on screen, avoid absolute pixel values